qlyoung/armory-keyboard/README.md

 * `CTRL-ALT`, `CTRL-SHIFT`, and other such combined keys have been replaced by a single keyword, `SIMUL`.
 Start a line with `SIMUL` and follow it with up to 6 tokens or plaintext characters and all 6 will be sent in one HID report, as if they were pressed at the same time.
-Note: all escape tokens (`SHIFT`, `CONTROL`, `SPACE`, etc) must occur before any plaintext characters.

-Example:
+Take `CTRL+ALT+DEL` as an example:

   DuckyScript: `CTRL-ALT DELETE`

   ArmoryDuckyScript: `SIMUL CTRL ALT DELETE`

   This seems more verbose at first, but it's actually better, because you can do things with it that you can't really do in DuckyScript, such as:

   `SIMUL CTRL ALT ENTER SPACE MENU a `

   I have no idea why you would want to do this, but HID supports sending up to 6 keys per report, so I pass that option along to the user.
 Obviously it is up to you to send sane combinations, and up to the operating system to interpret them.
+  Note: all escape tokens (`SHIFT`, `CONTROL`, `SPACE`, etc) must occur before any plaintext characters.

 * I haven't finished implementing all the keycodes yet.
 Currently unimplemented are:
  * `REP`, to repeat commands